 Continuing Medical Education

-The Texas Department of State Health Services, Continuing Education Service (TMA provider #4006803) designates this enduring activity for a maximum of 1.25 AMA PRA Category 1 Credit(s)™.
+The Texas Department of State Health Services, Continuing Education Service designates this enduring material for a maximum of xx AMA PRA Category 1.25 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Nursing Education